 How to Use Social Media For International Relations: A Case Study of Synergy Management School

 Social Media is not only a tool just to communicate but also to gather global information.
 International Students actively engage themselves on social media to know about institution or university for further studies.
-According to International Survey Report 2018, 82% of International Students use social media before an inquiry is made, it shows the importance of early engagement with university or institution for the application.
+According to the International Survey Report 2018, 82% of International Students use social media before an inquiry is made, it shows the importance of early engagement with university or institution for the application.
 According to All India Survey on Higher Education 2018, the total number of foreign students enrolled in higher education is 46,144.
 The foreign students come from 166 different countries and top 10 countries constitute 63.4% of the total foreign students enrolled in higher education.
-It gives immense opportunities for the institution to attract these foreign candidates.
+It gives immense opportunities for the institution to attract these foreign candidates using social media.

 It was raining heavily outside the Chennai airport when Andrew Gonsalves’ plane had just landed in India.
 He had just returned from Australia after visiting South Australia University (SAU), where he witnessed their International Relations Office give a sterling demonstration of their campus and why students should join them.